toxicity1985/atoum-documentation/source/en/option_cli.rst

 -h / --help
 ===========

-This option allows you to display a list of available options.
+This option lets you display a list of available options.

 .. code-block:: shell